Concept: Charlson Comorbidity Index

 The MCHP Charlson Comorbidity Index SAS macros have a parameter option to include all types of diagnoses (type=off) or to limit the diagnoses to exclude complications (type=on).
 A research decision should be made on whether to include all diagnoses or exclude complications in the Index calculation.

-The two MCHP SAS macros are available below:
+The two MCHP SAS macros for working with hospital data are available below:

-NOTE: The MCHP SAS macro code is based on information in Quan's "Enhanced Charlson Diagnosis-Type SAS code" programs, but modified to be more generalized for use with other data sources and to run more efficiently at MCHP.To run the MCHP Charlson Comorbidity Index SAS code with the Medical Services (Physician Claims) data, a file containing individual physician visit records with the diagnosis code is required.
+NOTE: The MCHP SAS macro code is based on information in Quan's "Enhanced Charlson Diagnosis-Type SAS code" programs, but modified to be more generalized for use with other data sources and to run more efficiently at MCHP.To run the MCHP Charlson Comorbidity Index SAS code with the Medical Services / Physician Claims data, a file containing individual physician visit records with diagnosis codes is required.

 CAUTION: the Medical Services data should not be used alone to create the Charlson Comorbidity Index, as many 3-digit ICD-9-CM codes lack the specificity required in the algorithm.
 The Medical Services data should only be used in conjunction with the Hospital Abstracts data to generate an Index score.
 In general, using Medical Services data alone to calculate the Charlson Comorbidity Index is not recommended and goes beyond the original intent of the Index.

 NOTE: In December 2018, a 5-digit diagnosis code variable was added to the Medical Services data.
 If recorded, the first 3-digits of both the 3-digit and 5-digit diagnosis code variables will match exactly.
-The 5-digit diagnosis code variable applies to records from 2015/16 forward.
+The 5-digit diagnosis code variable applies to records from 2015/16 forward, but may not be available in all records.

 The use of 3-digit codes requires a modification in the Charlson Comorbidity Index algorithm.
 These modifications include: